39-year search for missing Michigan teen could end in Georgia grave

 Each one had the date they went missing.

 When looking for February of 1979, Andrew Greer's name jumped out at him.
-He went missing from Michigan just two days before the teen was killed.
+He disappeared from Michigan just two days before the teen was killed down South.

 "I looked at a map and I could see easily how he could have made it to 75," Strickland said.